Geonovum/Testbed-sensordata/research question 1/researchQuestion1.md

 In Chirpstack an HTTP-feed has been set up, sending messages from a group of sensors to an external URL.
 We've set up a service that receives this feed and processes the input as log messages.

 #### Step 2: Setting up FROST-server with initial configuration
 We've installed the FROST-server in our staging environment.
 This worked pretty much out-of-the-box.
-Mostly, some settings needed to be changed to adjust authentication and authorisation.
+Mostly, some settings needed to be changed to adjust authentication and authorisation (see `docker-compose.yml`).

 ![FROST-server POST](./media/FROSTserverPOST.png "Example of a POST request in the FROST-server interface.")